 \begin{enumerate} \item $(F,U)$ is a Quillen pair. \item $F$ preserves cofibrations and preserves trivial cofibrations between cofibrant objects. \item $U$ preserves fibrations and trivial fibrations. \item $F$ preserves cofibrations and $U$ preserves fibrations. \item $F$ preserves trivial cofibrations whose domain is cofibrant and $U$ preserves trivial fibrations. \end{enumerate} \end{lemma}

-\begin{proof} The equivalence of (1), (2), and (3) is part of the definition of a Quillen pair for semi-model categories \cite[Definition 1.12]{barwickSemi}, \cite[Section 12.1.8]{fresse-book}.
+\begin{proof} The equivalence of (1) and (3) is part of the definition of a Quillen pair for semi-model categories \cite[Definition 1.12]{barwickSemi}, and (3) implies (2) is proven in \cite[Section 12.1.8]{fresse-book}.
+For (2) implies (3) we use an adjoint lifting argument and the assumptions on $\M$.
 For (4), we use that the hypothesis on $F$ implies $U$ preserves trivial fibrations, since trivial fibrations are characterized as morphisms satisfying the right lifting property with respect to cofibrations \cite[Lemma 1.7.1]{barwickSemi}.
 For (5), we use that the hypothesis on $U$ implies $F$ preserves cofibrations, which are characterized as morphisms satisfying the left lifting property with respect to trivial fibrations \cite[Lemma 1.7.1]{barwickSemi}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:universal}] Let $G:\cat{N}\to \M$ be the right adjoint of $F$, and let $U$ denote $G$ viewed as a functor from $\cat{N}$ to $L_{\cat C}(\M)$, since as categories $\M$ and $L_{\cat C}(\M)$ are equal.
 We must prove $U$ is right Quillen \cite[Definition 1.12]{barwickSemi}.
 The trivial fibrations of $L_{\cat C}(\M)$ are equal to the trivial fibrations of $\M$, since both are characterized as $\inj I$.
 Thus, $U$ preserves trivial fibrations.
 We will now prove $F$ preserves trivial cofibrations whose domain is cofibrant, which is sufficient by Lemma \ref{lemma:right-Quillen}.